DeNetPRO/Node/readme.md

-# DeNet Node - a CLI application that helps you share unused storage capacity for reward.
+# DeNet Node - a CLI application for sharing unused storage capacity for reward.

 ## Distributed binary usage